PyLops/pylops/docs/source/installation.rst

    >> conda install -c conda-forge pylops

-Note that using the ``conda-forge`` distribution is reccomended as all the dependencies (both mandatory and optional) will be correctly installed for you, while only mandatory dependencies are installed using the ``pip`` distribution.
+Note that using the ``conda-forge`` distribution is recommended as all the dependencies (both mandatory and optional) will be correctly installed for you, while only mandatory dependencies are installed using the ``pip`` distribution.